HiveAI-Labs/openAGI/README.md

 # openAGI

+> **The closed-loop self-improvement system remains closed for safety and alignment purposes.** This repository publishes the open, verifiable infrastructure—proof tooling, selectors, world-model bootstrap, and safety gates—while intentionally withholding the self-modifying autonomy loops.

 openAGI is a curated, production-ready slice of the Hive Brain platform.
 It packages the safety-critical observability stack, proof-bundle tooling, strategy selector, and world-model scaffolding needed to run compliance and